Which characters die in Bullet Train?

 Brad Pitt and Zazie Beetz as Ladybug and the Hornet in Bullet Train

-The Hornet, who has a habit of poisoning her victims with snake venom, remains hidden for most of the movie, dressing up at the train’s anime mascot in order to remain undetected.
-But eventually she has a skirmish with Ladybug, and things don’t end well for her.
+The Hornet, who has a habit of poisoning her victims with snake venom, remains hidden for most of the movie, dressing up as the train’s anime mascot to remain undetected.
+But eventually, she has a skirmish with Ladybug, and things don’t end well for her.

-The Hornet manages to jab him with the venomous needle, however he is able to stab her back.
-There is only one vial of antidote, and through sheer luck Ladybug is able to get it first.
-This leaves the Hornet to die in the same way her victims do, in pain from the poison and choking on her own blood, while Ladybug tried in vain to offer her some water.
+The Hornet manages to jab him with the venomous needle, however he can stab her back.
+There is only one vial of antidote, and through sheer luck, Ladybug is able to get it first.
+This leaves the Hornet to die in the same way her victims do, in pain from the poison and choking on her blood, while Ladybug tries in vain to offer her some water.

 Tangerine (Aaron Taylor-Johnson)